The 2023 competition is being held in person.

 Competing in this event will test your skills and provide an invaluable opportunity to meet and interact with other law students interested in energy and sustainability as well as industry professionals and government regulators.

-Our Competition features the following:
+Our Competition features:

 Four Rounds of Preliminary Competition